Wellington City Libraries: Library services

 Membership of Wellington City Libraries is free to residents and to those who work, study or pay rates in Wellington.
 The library has offered a variety of services over the years to keep up with changes in technology, public taste and budget.
 Public-access computers were introduced in 1998 for patrons to access the catalogue digitally, and in 2001 the library spent $2.35 million upgrading the system to one that was Windows-based, internet-enabled and easier for patrons to use.
-As of 2023 Wellington City Libraries offers online remote access to databases, e-books and audiobooks, newspapers, magazines, films, music and language learning apps.
-Events within the branch libraries include story times for young children, conversation groups for migrants, movie nights, and talks by authors.
+As of 2025 Wellington City Libraries offers online remote access to databases, e-books and audiobooks, newspapers, magazines, films, music and language learning apps.
+Events held at the branch libraries include story times for young children, conversation groups for migrants, movie nights, and talks by authors.

 From 1947 to 2006 the library operated a mobile service, taking books to communities that had no branch library or limited public transport, but this service was cancelled in 2006 due to low use and high costs.
 The library still has a housebound service, whereby volunteers will deliver books to those who are unable to get to a library.

 Other examples of services no longer offered include the print collection and bestseller collection.
 The central library formerly held a collection of art prints which patrons could borrow.
-During the 1980s the library issued 7500-8000 prints annually, but by 1997 the number had halved and the print collection of 1200 items was sold.
+During the 1980s the library issued 7500–8000 prints annually, but by 1997 the number had halved and the print collection of 1200 items was sold.
 In 1996 the library introduced 'bestsellers': patrons could pay a small fee to jump the reserve queue for a bestselling book and borrow it immediately.
 This service ended in October 2022.